Mathew-K-Alexander/octoanalyst/README.md

 This project is written in Javascript and Python along with libraries such as React and Node.js!

-Make sure you check out [contribution help](https://github.com/acmpesuecc/octoanalyst/CONTRIBUTING.md) for better understanding.
+Make sure you check out [contribution help](https://github.com/Mathew-K-Alexander/octoanalyst/blob/main/CONRIBUTING.md) for better understanding of the working of the project.
 This will also help **_address common issues that you could face_** while running locally.

 ## Installation